andersensam/convert2rhel-satellite-ansible/os-report/README.md

 ## ADDITONAL SSH CREDS FOR TEMPLATE:

 ### Please note that all servers including report_host should have SSH_keys setup.
 Username/Password will only work if its the same across the whole inventory.
 SSH keys can have different usernames and sshkeys for the playbooks.
-### Recommendation is the create a service account/sshkey consitant across the inventory.
+### Recommendation is the create a service account/sshkey consitent across the inventory.

 ## CREATE CUSTOM CREDS FOR report_user: